CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    --hash=sha256:0db6301324d0568089663ef2701ad90ebac0e975742c97460e89366692bd0563

 Add these hashes to your requirements file, and use the `--require-hashes` option.
-Note that these files are specific to architecture and python type.
+Note that these files are specific to architecture and python package type.
 For code that should run in more than one environment, multiple hashes can be specified.

 .. code-block:: bash